leithdm/Sidebar/README.md

 #Slide out sidebar for "Androidification"

-##Who doesn't like a burger bun ..?
+##Because who doesn't like a burger bun ..?

 ##Features: